 While many players may choose to stick with the most popular chess openings, others like to venture out and try some more unusual variations.
-These unorthodox openings may not see much play at the grandmaster level, but they're dangerous weapons at all levels of play -- and can even give a club player a huge advantage over an unprepared opponent!
+These unorthodox openings may not see much play at the grandmaster level, but they're effective tools at all levels of play—and can even give a club player a huge advantage over an unprepared opponent!

 01 of 10